Major Currency Pairs Traded in the Market and Minor/Crosses

 EUR - 40% of all Forex trading transactions

-JPY - 20% of all Forex trading transactions
+JPY - 20% of all trading transactions

 US Dollar or USD - the United States dollar is the main currency of the world.
-It is used as the standard measure of all other currencies that are transacted in the forex market.
+It is used as the standard measure of all other currencies that are transacted in the FX market.
 All other currencies are generally quoted in terms of US dollar.

 The US dollar is a safe haven currency, because it is held as a reserve by many central banks.
 In times of economic recession the US dollar will strengthen due to the fact that investors buy the US dollar because of its safe haven status.
 On the other hand when the economies are doing well traders will go for those that are higher yielding such as the EURO, Pound, Swiss Franc and Australian Dollar.